Unhappy with our service?

 ■ We will send you a letter acknowledging receipt of your complaint within five days of our receiving the complaint, enclosing a copy of this procedure.

 ■ We will then investigate your complaint.
-This will normally involve passing your complaint to our Compliance Officer for Legal Practice, Mark Hopper who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Compliance Officer for Legal Practice, Rachel Hudson, who will review your matter file and speak to the member of staff who acted for you.

 ■ The Compliance Officer will then invite you to a meeting to discuss and, it is hoped, resolve your complaint.
 They will do this within 14 days of sending you the acknowledgement letter.